Tada-Project/tada/README.md

 ### Checks

-Tada is currently under continuous development, it is not yet feature complete.
-However, the documentation here and in [Speed-Surprises](https://github.com/Tada-Project/speed-surprises) have featured some examples on how to run the tool to automatically suggest the likely worst-case order-of-growth function for various types of provided Python function.
+The documentation here and in [Speed-Surprises](https://github.com/Tada-Project/speed-surprises) have featured some examples on how to run the tool to automatically suggest the likely worst-case order-of-growth function for various types of provided Python function.